Goldenone2/Hamilton-s-Frog-GBS/Phylogenetics.md

 ![](Phylogenetics_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

 ### Bootstrap Support
 IQTree2 provides node support with:

 - SH_aLRT, a likelihood measure
 - UFBoot, a more *traditional* bootstrap measure.

-For the purpose of this simple tree, I will annotate with UFBoot.
+For the purpose of this simple tree, I  annotate with UFBoot.
 However, in other cases both measures can be used to evaluate node support.

-*Extra:* I need to move the legnd to the top left for patchwork to create an effective visualisaiton.
+I need to moved the legend to the top left for patchwork to create an effective visualisation.

 ``` r
 # Add bootstrap support